KarolisDavli/library/README.md

 ## Results

-> Virtual library where users input can be takan and placed into a display
+> Virtual library where users input can be takan and placed into a display > [Live app](https://KarolisDavli.github.io/library/)

 ## Stack